Mike Boguszewski

 Advocacy

-As a Board Member, my job is to represent our students and their parents and families, our staff, and our District residents.
-We also gain through working with community groups and buisness and civic leaders to create opportunities to keep our schools strong.
+The School Board is the governance and oversight body accountable to ensure that ISD 623 is the best possible school district for all of our students and their parents and families, our staff, and our district residents.
+We also gain through working with community groups and business and civic leaders to create opportunities to keep our schools strong.
 I believe in inclusivity for all stakeholders.
-I hope I have gained your confidence as an advocate for our schools.
+I hope I have gained your confidence as an advocate for our schools over my first two terms!

 Innovation

-- Support teachers with the tools and time needed to reach and teach kids as individuals, despite a system that emphasizes standardized tests and common core approaches.
-Engaging with kids in ways that help develop strong relationships and societal skills correlates with academic success.
+• Support teachers with the tools and time needed to reach and teach kids as individuals, despite a system that emphasizes standardized tests and common core approaches.
+Engaging with kids to develop strong relationships and societal skills correlates with academic success.

-- Maintain strong stewardship of our capital resources as we move ahead with our facilities renovations and upgrades – ensure highest value for every dollar spent.
+• Maintain strong stewardship of our capital resources as we move ahead with our facilities renovations and strategic plan – ensure highest value for every dollar spent.
+We also must promote legislative initiatives that use dollars wisely in the classroom, and that foster parent/family engagement.

 Experience

-For the past four years, I have striven to serve my first term as a Board Member faithfully, energetically, responsibly, bringing all my experience and skills to the table, and helping to lead our District as it has dealt with both the day-to-day “little” things, and the bigger issues such as our continuing achievement gap, and our ongoing decade-long facilities improvement project.
-I have taken advantage of numerous training and learning sessions offiered by the Minnesota School Board Association, geared toward deepening my understanding and capabilites in areas such as school financing or in performing as Board Clerk, a role I currently hold.
+For the past eight years, I have striven to serve my two terms as a Board Member faithfully, energetically, responsibly, bringing all my experience and skills to the table, and helping to lead our District as it has dealt with both the day-to-day “little” things, and the bigger issues such as enabling all students to reach their full potential.
+I am extremely grateful to our community for approving our capital levy for ongoing facilities improvement projects, and our operating levy to improve our work in the classroom.
+Over my eight years on the Board, I have taken advantage of numerous training sessions offiered by the Minnesota School Board Association, geared toward deepening Board member understanding of the complex issues involved in school governance and fiscal oversight.
+I have served as Board Clerk, and more recently as Board Chair during the difficult pandemic years.

 I have also testified at the Minnesota Legislature regarding the voluntary schools integration model and funding, and was active in the successful effort to enable Harambee School to come into ISD 623.
 I worked with key legislators, lobbyists, and educators involved in school funding and integration issues, and learned first-hand how to work through the protracted process of moving bills through the Statehouse.
 A key “take away” is that just because something is a good idea doesn’t mean it will automatically get support of our legislature — it requires time and energy to “work it” through the process.